 Off campus, Dr. Konradi is likely to meet you on a local hiking or biking trail, in a kayak, at a climbing gym.
-Her daughter is in college; she shares a home with her teenage son, and a cat.
+Her daughter is in college and her son is in high school.

 Places Dr. Konradi thinks students ought to discover in and around Baltimore:

 The BOOK THING: 3001 Vineyard Lane, Baltimore, MD 21218.
 Sat. & Sun.
 9-6.
+(TBT is currently close due to damage from a fire, but they are rebuilding.)
 At the warehouse location you can obtain absolutely free books on a wide range of subjects and meet interesting readers, young and old, from a cross section of the Baltimore population.
 You can also volunteer.

 The NORTH CENTRAL RAILROAD TRAIL is a " hiking - biking " trail that runs through the upper reaches of Northern Baltimore County in Maryland.
 In the winter months you can also go cross country skiing.